LambdaVex/power-scripts/linux/README.md

 :~$ cd ~
 # Previous directory
 :~$ cd -
-# Go to directory and save current
+# Go to directory and save current (This works as a stack)
 :~$ pushd /var
 # Return to saved directory
 :~$ popd